kbloski/Wordpress-Plugin-Starter/README.md

-# kb-wordpress-plugin-template - WordPress Plugin
+# Alguin Template 2025- WordPress Plugin

 A minimal starter template for creating WordPress plugins, with basic file structure, hooks, and asset management.